Shipping Frozen Meat - The Safe, Fast, & Low-Cost Way!

 A high-quality insulated shipping box has a more balanced cubic density that traps air without adding costly weight, is completely molded rather than rushed, and has stronger durability that helps for a pleasing visual experience when the package is opened.

-A well-sealed, good quality cold shipping box will give you at least three full days of reliable thermal protection with the right amount of coolant placed inside, although pushing a meat delivery past overnight or 2-day is testing the limits when it comes to risk.
+A well-sealed, good-quality cold shipping box will give you at least three full days of reliable thermal protection with the right amount of coolant placed inside, although pushing a meat delivery past overnight or 2-day is testing the limits when it comes to risk.

 One turn of bad weather and a 2-day package could sit for an extra day or two.
 All these factors have to be considered, especially when shipping meat across multiple states and postal zones.
 Going cheap can be expensive in the end.